Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Run a query on a graph instance and return the result as a zip file in async mode

-    Run a query on a graph instance and return the result as a zip file in async mode
+    Run a query on a graph instance and return the result as a zip file in async mode Note: This endpoint is activated only if &#x60;csm.platform.twincache.useGraphModule&#x60; property is set to true

 ### Parameters